Schwenker: Related dishes

-In the nearby Hunsrück district of Rhineland-Palatinate, the local speciality Spießbraten is often served along with or instead of Schwenker.
-Raw meat, most usually pork neck or loin but sometimes also beef is marinated in a mixture of onions, salt and pepper for several hours.
-The steaks are usually cut to about 3 cm and thus somewhat thicker then the usual pork neck Schwenker.
+In the nearby Hunsrück district of Rhineland-Palatinate, the local speciality Spießbraten is often served along with or instead of schwenker.
+Raw meat, most usually pork neck or loin, but sometimes also beef, is marinated in a mixture of onions, salt and pepper for several hours.
+The steaks are usually cut to about 3 cm and thus somewhat thicker than the usual pork-neck schwenker.
 The meat is then roasted over an open beech log fire and served with potatoes and grated radish or seasoned cabbage.
-This is carried out in a similar manner to Schwenker, on a large grill resembling a wheel hanging down above the fire.
+This is carried out in a similar manner to schwenker on a large grill resembling a wheel hanging above the fire.
 The wheel is rotated slowly over the fire to ensure even cooking.

 A dish beyond borders

 Swinging grills and the aforementioned cuts are gaining popularity.
 If it's true that the Germans brought it from Brazil, it's also true that Americans brought it back to the U.S.

 It is popular at beer festivals and other outdoor events and is also served in local restaurants, frequently accompanied with bratkartoffeln (sliced fried potatoes), onions and sweet cucumber.

-For many years the town of Idar-Oberstein hosted an annual Spießbraten Festival.
+For many years the town of Idar-Oberstein hosted an annual Spießbraten festival.